voiceittech/voiceit3-web-sdk/README.md

 ### Getting Started

-Sign up at [voiceit.io/pricing](https://voiceit.io/pricing) to get your API Key and Token, then log in to the [Dashboard](https://dashboard.voiceit.io) to manage your account.
+Sign up for a 10-Day paid trial at [voiceit.io/pricing](https://voiceit.io/pricing) to get your API Key and Token, then log in to the [Dashboard](https://dashboard.voiceit.io) to manage your account.

 <img src="./voiceit3-graphics/getcredentials.png" alt="API Key and Token" width="400px" />